Anderson's orthogonality catastrophe: Main results

 with some decay exponent $\gamma(E) \ge 0$ for Lebesgue-a.e.\ $E\in\R$. }

 Next we turn to the already mentioned interpretation of the decay exponent in terms of quantities from scattering theory.
-Such a relation between the density of a spectral correlation measure and the scattering matrix or cross section, which we have not found in the literature in this particular form, may be of independent interest.
+Such a relation between the density of a spectral correlation measure and the scattering matrix or cross section may be of independent interest.
 In our case, this relation reveals non-trivial scattering as a mechanism leading to AOC.

 \begin{theorem} Assume \eqref{def:potential} with $V_0 = 0$.
 Then the decay exponent $\gamma(E)$ in Theorem~\ref{thm:main} reflects the amount of scattering caused by the perturbation and is given by

 for Lebesgue-a.e.\ $E \ge0$ and $\gamma(E) = 0$ for $E < 0$.
 Here, $\sigma(E,\omega)$ stands for the total scattering cross-section for the pair of operators $H, H'$ on the energy shell corresponding to~$E$ with incident direction $\omega\in\mathbb{S}^{d-1}$ and $\d\varOmega$ is the Lebesgue measure on the unit sphere $\mathbb{S}^{d-1}$ in $\R^{d}$.
 On the right-hand side $S(E): L^{2}(\mathbb{S}^{d-1}) \rightarrow L^{2}(\mathbb{S}^{d-1})$ denotes the scattering matrix and $\norm{\dotid}_\HS$ the Hilbert-Schmidt norm. \end{theorem}